 Taco Bell is one of many brands that have used geofencing.
 By using their mobile app, Taco Bell was able to send push notifications to customers when they were near a taco bell location.
 The notification would remind consumers they can order food via the Taco Bell app to make the experience as quick and easy as possible.

 - The geofencing campaign saw an increase of 6% in annual sales for the fast food chain.

 By adding digital technologies to your customer loyalty program, you can strengthen your consumers’ engagement and loyalty to your brand.
 With these three tactics, we hope you feel more confident in your next customer loyalty program.
-For more ways to amp up your loyalty program, check out our FREE ebook.
-If you want our experts’ advice, contact us.
+For more ways to amp up your loyalty program, contact us.